nelumbus-cloud/appendicitis/README.md

 ## Instructions to Run the Notebook

 This is small project that aims to use apply multimodal deep learning methods for appendicitis diagnosis.
-See appendicitis.pdf for more detail.
+See appendicitis.pdf or overleaf for more detail.

 Overleaf Paper Link (https://www.overleaf.com/read/zgdbdhdsncdg#2fd938).